-22.1.6 Test your ideas
+OALG 22.1.4 Test your ideas

-PIVOTAL Lab or class: Equipment: a candle or a another asymmetrical light source, a piece of thin cardboard with an opening as shown below, whiteboard and markers.
+Equipment: a candle or another asymmetrical very bright light source, a piece of thin cardboard with an opening as shown below.

 Imagine that you put a candle (or bulb) on a table and place a piece of thin cardboard between the candle and a nearby wall.
 Use the figure to draw a ray diagram to predict what you will see on the wall if you make a tiny hole in the cardboard.
-Work with your group members to justify your prediction with a ray diagram.
+Then predict what you will see if you poke two holes.

-Then light the candle (or turn on the bulb) and turn off the room lights to observe the outcome of the experiment.
+Then light the candle (or turn on the bulb) and turn off the room lights to observe the outcome of the experiment(s).
 Then revise your diagram if necessary.